biotope/biotope-pwa/docs/offline-caching.md

 ## How would you use it with @biotope/pwa:

-**@biotope/pwa** generates over the command `npx @biotope/cli pwa` and choosing `Offline Caching` a service worker js named `serviceworker.js` file with the behaviour to cache requests and if the requests aren't responding the worker is using cached responds.
+**@biotope/pwa** generates over the command `biotope pwa` and choosing `Offline Caching` a service worker js named `serviceworker.js` file with the behaviour to cache requests and if the requests aren't responding the worker is using cached responds.
 Additionally you could add a predefined stack of static files to cache them.
 Or write your own behaviour on offline requests.
 During the generation process, you will be ask for the `project name` and the `path`, where you like to put the worker files.
 Beware of the scoping!

 Beside the worker, the generation process creates an `register.js` which has the default registration of the `serviceworker.js` in it.